Martinomagnifico/quarto-verticator/README.md

 ## For Quarto

-A plugin for [Reveal.js](https://revealjs.com) that adds indicators to show the amount of slides in a vertical stack.
-This repository concerns the Quarto version of the plugin only.
+A quarto extension for [Reveal.js](https://revealjs.com) that adds indicators to show the amount of slides in a vertical stack.

 [<img src="https://martinomagnifico.github.io/reveal.js-verticator/screenshot.png" width="100%">](https://martinomagnifico.github.io/reveal.js-verticator/demo.html)